csbBSSE/TogglePolygonCodeRepository/README.md

    Main Function: `most_common_odd_mono_state_finder.m`
    Helper Function: `err_bar_maker.m`

 Main Function: ONLY WORKS WITH ODD-NUMBERED TOGGLE POLYGON NETWORKS.
-It reads all the monostable solution files from each of the triplicates of the RACIPE simulations and make a .xls file that states the relative frequency of the all the dominant monostable states compared to the rest of the states in the monostable solution.
+It reads all the monostable solution files from each of the triplicates of the RACIPE simulations and make a .xls file that states the relative frequency of all the dominant monostable states compared to the rest of the states in the monostable solution.

 inputs: